21 TOP Camiguin Tourist Spots + Things to Do

 It’s amazing to think that a small island province can pack so much activities.
-Here we’ve compiled the best things you can do in Camiguin Island.
+In Camiguin, you can just relax at a beachfront or mountain resort or explore its many nature attractions!
+Here are the top Camiguin tourist spots + things to do in Camiguin Island!

 P.S.
 Traveling to Camiguin Island soon?
 Don’t forget to read about our Travel Guide to Camiguin Island.

 - 1. White Island

 - 7. Explore the dive spots

 - 17. Enjoy a hot drink on the mountainside